 Q: Is a bachelor's degree in psychology a requirement for admission?

-A: No, but it often helps as specific courses related to clinical psychology are either required (An upper-division course in Statistics, Abnormal Psychology & Theories of Personality) or recommended (e.g., Introduction to Clinical Psychology, Community Psychology, Cross-Cultural Psychology, Developmental Psychology, Psychology of the Family, Behavior Problems in Children, etc.).
+A: No, but it often helps as specific courses related to clinical psychology are required (i.e., an upper-division course in Statistics, Abnormal Psychology & Theories of Personality).
+Additional courses are recommended but not required (e.g., Introduction to Clinical Psychology, Community Psychology, Cross-Cultural Psychology, Developmental Psychology, Psychology of the Family, Behavior Problems in Children, etc.).
 The program requires the applicant to have a bachelor's degree, but it does not have to be in psychology.

 Q: Who should I ask to write letters of recommendation for my applications?

-A: Letters of recommendation should be from professionals who are familiar with your recent academic and clinical practice experience.
+A: Letters of recommendation should be from professionals who are familiar with your recent academic and clinical practice experience (and research experience, for those applying to the Clinical/Research Focus).
 It is best that your letters of recommendation be spread across your experience, for example, one letter from a professor who knows your course work, one letter from a professional who supervised your work at a community agency, and one letter from a professor with whom you did research or teaching assistance.